18 Top-Rated Day Trips from Seattle, WA

 And all the best hiking trails in the park, especially the Boundary Trail, do well to explore the volcanic impact on the region.
 Lakes, caves, and wildflowers comprise some of the other reasons for a day trip, and users with a permit can even do the steep climb to the edge of the crater.
 Fishing, camping, and horseback riding are other popular adventures.

 Official site: http://www.mshinstitute.org/

 7. North Cascades National Park

-Farther north into the North Cascades, Mount Baker Ski Area is a popular downhill ski destination with a reputation for high amounts of snow.
-This mecca for downhill snow sports also has a reputation as one of the best ski resorts in Washington.
-Mount Baker Ski Area is a three-hour drive from Seattle.
+Farther north into the North Cascades, outside the national park, Mount Baker Ski Area is a popular downhill ski destination with a reputation for high amounts of snow.
+This mecca for downhill snow sports also has a reputation as one of the best ski resorts in Washington, but it's also a reputable outdoor playground come summer.

 Stretching 500 feet, the Bridge of Glass pedestrian walkway connects the Museum of Glass to the Washington State History Museum.
 And there's more art to behold at the nearby Tacoma Art Museum, with a collection featuring over 5,000 pieces from primarily regional artists.